Home

 Frequently Asked Questions

 Do I have to pay to be in the `Ganza?
 NO!!!.
 We used to receive $1.00 per participant each year to be a member of the 'Ganza.
-Now, from deep within the goodness of his large heart, the Benevolent Grand Pooh-Bah has benevolently and grandly decided to allow free membership to all participants, up to the maximum level of participation set each year by the 'Ganza Brass.
-More details on 'Ganza membership is available on the rules page.
+Now, from deep within the goodness of his large heart, the Benevolent Grand Pooh-Bah has benevolently and grandly decided to allow free membership to all participants.

 How many entries can I submit into the 'Ganza?
 Please submit only one entry per person.
 Entering multiple times under different names undermines the fun individuality of the 'Ganza.
+More details on 'Ganza entry is available on the rules page.

 I'm concerned about privacy and want to enter under a screen name or a handle instead of my real name.
 Can I do that?
 Sorry, you can't.
 We require all participants to use their real name and to enter a valid e-mail address.
 Part of the attraction of the 'Ganza is it's small town feel.
 We refer to each other by our real names, and we like to keep track of which states are represented.
 It's hard for the BGP Brass and other prognosticators to "connect" with names like "bballhugefan#2" and the like.
 Nobody from BGP Enterprises is going to contact you unless it's a 'Ganza related item, and we DO NOT sell e-mail addresses.